Did you know that the way we use our time influences what we can achieve?

 ⚽ The Best Time for Activities

-You may be thinking that circadian rhythms stick to a strict timetable and are the same for everyone, but they also depend on how your particular body and brain work.
+You may be thinking that circadian rhythms stick to a strict timetable and are the same for everyone, but they are also based on how specifically your body and brain work.

 Depending on your internal clock, you may notice that doing certain things at different times of day yields a different result.
 You may be super productive from 7 am to 10 am but useless from 7 pm to 10 pm.